ga-wdi-boston/git-basics-practice/README.md

 ## Required Response

-When you've completed all the required exercises, checkout to a new branch 'response' and answer the following questions, placing your answers where prompted.
-Don't hesitate to add anything else you'd like us to know about your experience with this pactice, or the course so far.
+Once you have completed all of the required readings and the required tutorials, checkout to a new branch, `response`, and answer the questions in `study.md`.
+Don't hesitate to add anything else that you want to let us know about your experience with this practice or the course so far.
+After you've answered the questions, create a pull request with your response.

 - How do you learn best?
 - <answer-here>